Geometric Planar Networks on Bichromatic Points: Introduction

-\item[\ding{229}] \colg{\textsc{Minimum spanning tree for collinear points}} -- We give a linear-time algorithm for computing a minimum weight spanning tree, and a quadratic-time algorithm for computing a minimum weight non-crossing spanning tree for collinear points and edges on a single page (Section \ref{sec:spantree}).
+\item[\ding{229}] \textsc{Minimum spanning tree for collinear points} -- We give a linear-time algorithm for computing a minimum-weight spanning tree, and a quadratic-time algorithm for computing a minimum-weight non-crossing spanning tree for collinear points and edges on a single page (Section \ref{sec:spantree}).
+In contrast, the problem in the non-crossing case is $\np$-Hard in the plane.

-\item[\ding{229}] \colg{\textsc{Minimum non-crossing matching for collinear points}} -- We give a linear-time algorithm that computes a minimum-weight non-crossing perfect matching for collinear points and edges on a single page (Section \ref{sec:matching}). \item[\ding{229}] \colg{\textsc{TS tour for chunked points on a circle}} -- We give a linear-time algorithm for computing an optimum traveling salesman tour for equidistant points on a circle that form alternately colored and equally sized chunks (Section \ref{sec:btsp}). \end{enumerate} The linear-time algorithms assume that the points are given in some sorted order.
-We note that even in this simple one-dimensional case these problems become sufficiently challenging if one is constrained to use only linear (or near-linear) time.
-Throughout the paper we assume that there are no collocated points.
+\item[\ding{229}] \textsc{Minimum non-crossing matching for collinear points} -- We give a linear-time algorithm that computes a minimum-weight non-crossing perfect matching for collinear points and edges on a single page (Section \ref{sec:matching}).
+We note that the most efficient algorithm for this problem in the plane runs in $O(n^2 \poly(\log n))$ time. \end{enumerate} We note that even in this simple one-dimensional case these problems become sufficiently challenging if one is constrained to use only linear (or near-linear) time.
+Our study of one-dimensional case is partly motivated due to the intractability of the problems or lack of efficient algorithms in the plane.
+Note that for all the problems, we have obtained improved or more interesting results compared to the planar case.
+Our findings give a better understanding of these problems and our work can be considered as a stepping stone towards achieving improved results in the plane.

+\paragraph{Remark.} In a parallel work, Aichholzer et al.~\cite{aichholzer2019hamiltonian} obtained a different linear time algorithm for \textsc{Non-crossing Hamiltonian path for collinear points}.